unicef/publicgoods-toolkit/readiness.md

 This module presents a somewhat abstract but experientially based view of organizational readiness, including models to consider referencing, and practical advice for how to move your team along the path to masterful open source execution.
-The Adoptability module (TBD LINK) delves more deeply into specific open source capabilities you'll need to effectively adopt or build an open source product.
+The [Adoptability](adoptability.md#adoptability-assessment) module delves more deeply into specific open source capabilities you'll need to effectively adopt or build an open source product.

 Most government teams are not yet prepared to travel this capability